 "Backpacking" is a common term at the University of Michigan.
 Backpacking is similar to a shopping cart for online buying.
 You have the ability to store all of the classes you might be interested in taking during the term.
-Then after further deliberation, you can purchase (a.k.a. register) your courses
+Then after further deliberation, you can register for your courses.

 Permission to Enroll/Electronic Overrides

-Please note that it may be necessary to wait until the first class meeting (which should be attended) to obtain permission from the instructor to register.
-Each department or school/college has its own procedures for granting permission, but ME students are welcome in most courses around the University.
+- Please note that it may be necessary to wait until the first week of classes (which should be attended) for seats to potentially open in a class due to other students dropping the course.
+Each department has its own procedures for granting overrides/permissions, but ME students are welcome in most courses throughout the University.

-Reminder: Requesting permission to enroll does not complete the registration process for classes.
+- Reminder: Requesting a permission/override to enroll does not complete the registration process for classes.
 Once an electronic override notification email has been received, it is still necessary to register for the class via Wolverine Access before the override expires in three days.

 Visiting/Auditing a Class